icculus/manymouse/README.txt

    debugging purposes only: it is not localized and we don't promise they won't change.
 The string is in UTF-8 format.
 Don't free this string.
  - Call ManyMouse_DeviceName() if you want to know the human-readable name of each device ("Logitech USB mouse", etc).
+This is for debugging purposes only: it is not localized and we don't promise they won't change.
+   As these strings are created by the device and the OS, we can't even promise they'll even actually help you identify the mouse in your hand;
+   sometimes, they are quite lousy descriptions.
+The string is in UTF-8 format.
+Don't free this string.
  - Read input from the mice with ManyMouse_PollEvent() in a loop until the function returns 0.
 Each time through the loop, examine the event that was returned and react appropriately.
 Do this with regular frequency: